ImFantin/Age-Calculator/README.md

 ### What I learned

-Evem simple projects will make you wrap some ideas to complete it.
+Even simple projects will make you wrap some ideas to complete it.

 ```function isValidDate(day, month, year) {
     let maxDaysInMonth = new Date(year, month, 0).getDate();